-The following Information is made available to pupils via helplines, posters, NSPCC, Childline.
+The following Information is made available to pupils via helplines, poster, NSPCC, Childline, school assemblies and via the class teacher.

-School's arrangements for consulting with and listening to pupils are a Listening Box/Worry Box, school council, peer support schemes, Growing up in North Yorkshire survey, online anonymous reporting systems.
+School's arrangements for consulting with and listening to pupils are a Listening Box/Worry Box, school council, peer support schemes, Growing Up In North Yorkshire survey, online anonymous reporting systems.

-We make pupils aware of these arrangements by posters, assemblies, school councillors wear a badge and have a display board, discussion in class and referral by staff.
+We make pupils aware of these arrangements posters, assemblies, school councillors wear a badge and have a display board, discussion in class and referral by staff.

-E. Curriculum resources and support
+H. Curriculum resources and support

 Schools can access the North Yorkshire PSHE and Citizenship Planning and Assessment toolkit which contains the PSHE and Citizenship curriculum entitlement framework for key stages 1-4 along with suggested resources specifically to support the safeguarding aspects of the curriculum by year group.
-It is accessible from the CYPS Information Site.
-See also NSPCC teaching resources and lesson plans
+It is accessible from the CYPS Information Site and further supporting resources can be accessed from the North Yorkshire Healthy Schools Website and also see also NSPCC teaching resources and lesson plans

-Safeguarding Curriculum Training and consultancy for schools 2018-19
+Safeguarding Curriculum Training and consultancy for schools 2020-21